Jan van Loggerenberg

 He joined the Air force in 1954 and obtained a BMil degree from the South African Military Academy, earning the Student of the Year award in 1957.
 In 1959, he was appointed a flying instructor at Central Flying school.

 He joined 1 Squadron and 2 Squadron before moving to 24 Squadron flying Buccaneers.
 He also attended a Canberra conversion course in England.
-In 1971, he was appointed Military Attache to Paris, France.
+In 1971, he was appointed Air Force Attache to Paris, France.
 On his return to South Africa, he was appointed the head of the South African Military Academy and thereafter Light Aircraft Command.
 He was appointed Chief of Staff operations in 1979.

 In 1984, he was appointed Director: Operations of the SADF and in 1988 he was appointed Chief of the Air Force.

+Van Loggerenberg died in Pretoria on 9 March 2022, at the age of 86.